 Tytherington freight branch reopened.
 The branch line from Yate reopened for quarry traffic in September 2018.
 This vindicates our letters to the Department for Transport, Network Rail and South Gloucestershire Council in 2013 asking for the track to be retained for future use, including extension of MetroWest passenger services to Thornbury.

 Yeovil's two railways connected.
 In December 2015, regular train services linking Yeovil Junction station (on the Exeter-Waterloo line) with Yeovil Pen Mill station (on the Bristol-Weymouth route) were introduced for the first time since 1968.
 An initial service on Monday to Friday afternoons and evenings was increased by South Western Railway from 19 May 2019 to eight services each way Mondays to Fridays, two each way Saturdays and one Sunday train from Yeovil Junction.
 These services, some of which run to or from Waterloo, represent another milestone towards a more joined up railway.
-They also give Frome another direct train to London, while Bruton gets its first through service to the capital since the early 1960s.
-We shall be pressing for the new services to be extended to mornings and weekends also.
+They also give Frome another direct train to London, while Bruton gained its first through service to the capital since the early 1960s.

 Redoubling of the main line between Kemble and Swindon was completed in August 2014, removing a major bottleneck from Gloucestershire’s main rail artery to London and October.
 The scheme will allow an hourly service between Paddington, Gloucester and Cheltenham when the full fleet of bi-modal IETs become available.

 When the scheme was turned down by the Office of Rail Regulation in 2008, we wrote to local papers, saying “the fight must go on.
 The route is of immense strategic importance in the national network.”
 We emphasised that the line was the only realistic alternative route between London and South Wales whenever the Severn Tunnel was closed.
 It may well be the Government’s decision to electrify from Paddington and Swansea which resulted in the Kemble upgrade getting the go-ahead in 2011.
 We are pleased that our suggestion for more signalling sections (to allow more trains to run) between Standish Junction and Swindon has been incorporated in the scheme.